Cordée de la Réussite "Languages and Cultures of the World"

 Our pedagogical approach

-The Cordées method and approach are inspired by so-called "non-formal" pedagogies and are embodied in a variety of proposals, where discovery and reflection are accompanied by a sensitive, practical and creative approach.
-The wide variety of activities on offer have one thing in common: they are designed to ensure that all students are put in a position to succeed.
+The La Cordées method and approach are inspired by so-called "non-formal" pedagogies and are embodied in a variety of proposals, where discovery and reflection are accompanied by a sensitive, practical and creative approach.
+The activities on offer have one thing in common: they are designed to help all students succeed.
 The idea is not to teach students knowledge, but to enable them to make discoveries by themselves, to make them aware of their ability to learn and understand independently.
 Group work will have its rightful place in these resolutely lively and playful workshops.

 Audience and organization

-Our workshops are designed for small groups of 8 to 14 student volunteers, to encourage students to speak up, and the quality of exchanges and listening.
-No prerequisites or prior knowledge are expected, and we often have good results with students in academic difficulty, both in terms of framework and results.
+Our workshops are designed for small groups of 8 to 14 student volunteers, to encourage students to speak out and to ensure quality exchanges and listening.
+No prerequisites or prior knowledge are expected, as la cordée is open to all students, regardless of their academic performance.
+The only thing that counts is their motivation.
 We also have speakers who can offer workshops for UPE2A students.
 While the general spirit remains the same, the emphasis for this group is often on the practice of French as a foreign language.

-Our workshops generally take place in partner establishments throughout the year, but we also offer "stage" formats, outside the school walls (in Paris or at Inalco) during the February and April school vacations.
-In this way, La Cordée offers registered students, who participate independently, a program of visits and workshops that provide a time to breathe and discover.
+Our workshops generally take place in partner establishments throughout the year, but we also offer "workshop" formats, outside the school walls (in Paris or at Inalco) during the February and April school vacations.
+La Cordée thus offers registered students, who take part independently (i.e. without their teachers), a program of visits and workshops that provides a time for breathing and discovery.

-The cycles offered as part of La Cordée, lasting around ten to twenty hours, enable students to explore unknown languages and scripts, to practice the power of the plurilingual verb, both written and spoken, to explore the intricacies of linguistics, or to conduct a small field survey.
-The emphasis here, as elsewhere, is on decentering, and on linguistic and cultural spaces that are too often neglected in secondary education.
+The cycles offered as part of La Cordée, lasting around ten to twenty hours, enable visitors to explore unknown languages and writing, to practice the power of the plurilingual verb, both written and spoken, to explore the intricacies of linguistics, or to conduct a little fieldwork.
+Here, as elsewhere, the emphasis is on decentering, and on linguistic and cultural spaces that are too often neglected in secondary education.

-The presentations below (unfold them by clicking on the arrow next to each summary)are brief and open-ended, weaving directions but not directives: the actual content of the cycles depends on the audience, the investment of the teacher-referent, or the skills and ideas of the speaker.
-So we build a tailor-made proposal for each roped-off group, in line with La Cordée's objectives and our own pedagogical approach.
+The presentations below (unfold them by clicking on the arrow next to each summary)are brief and open-ended, weaving directions but not directives: the actual content of the cycles depends on the audience, the investment of the teacher-referent, and finally the skills and ideas of the speaker.
+We therefore build a tailor-made proposal for each roped-off group, in line with La Cordée's objectives and our own pedagogical approach.
 Quite often, we'll mix and match teaching proposals from several cycles, working together to trace the coherence and progression.

 "Discovering World Languages"

-This cycle offers students the opportunity to question what languages are in all their diversity, to grasp the main basic principles of linguistics, and to discover the variation at work in language and writing.
+This cycle offers students the opportunity to question what languages are in all their diversity, to grasp major basic principles of linguistics, and to discover variation at work in language and writing.

 "Discovering World Languages"

-This cycle offers students the opportunity to question what languages are in all their diversity, to grasp the main basic principles of linguistics, and to discover the variation at work in language and writing.
+This cycle offers students the opportunity to question what languages are in all their diversity, to grasp major basic principles of linguistics, and to discover variation at work in language and writing.

-A cycle to explore the language-language-dialect triptych, discover some of the main principles of linguistics and gain a better understanding of the diversity of the world's languages and their scripts.
-From language identities to language families and borrowings, from the history of writing to the history of numbers.
+A cycle to question the triptych language-language-dialect, to discover some major principles of linguistics and better apprehend the diversity of the world's languages and their scripts.
+From language identities to language families and borrowings, from the history of writing to the history of numbers,

-A wide range of topics to explore our relationship with our own languages and representations.
-Through a look at so-called "rare" languages, the aim is to encourage decentering and curiosity among students.
+these are just some of the opportunities and topics to question our relationship with our own languages and representations.
+With, through a look at so-called "rare" languages, the desire to encourage decentering and curiosity in students.

 "Plurilingual & Oral Theatre"

-Use your body and your voice to bring to life all the languages that inhabit us, tug at us, call out to us or question us.
+Use the body and voice to bring to life all the languages that inhabit us, that tug at us, that call us or question us.
 A cycle of workshops where words, languages, objects and texts can take shape and tell their own stories.

 "Plurilingual & Oral Theatre"

-Use your body and your voice to bring to life all the languages that inhabit us, tug at us, call out to us or question us.
+Use the body and voice to bring to life all the languages that inhabit us, that tug at us, that call us or question us.
 A cycle of workshops where words, languages, objects and texts can take shape and tell their own stories.

-Work on orality, storytelling and its variations, can accompany the theatrical part of the workshop, and introduce students to texts and writing through another door.
+Work on orality, storytelling and its variations, will be able to accompany the theatrical part of the workshop, and introduce students to texts and writing through another door.
 Other activities, based on music or the sound of languages, could complete the proposal.

 "Multilingual Creative Writing"